 Now that we have covered the essentials of enabling your body to build its own collagen, here is a list of factors that contribute to lower levels of collagen and even its degradation.
-Degradation of collagen and deceleration of its production is amongst reasons behind thinning hair, slower hair growth and hair loss:
+Degradation of collagen and reduction of its production are amongst reasons behind thinning hair, slower hair growth and hair loss:

-- Stress – high levels of cortisol destroy collagen contain in dermis
+- Stress – high levels of cortisol destroy collagen contained in dermis

 - Unbalanced diet and insufficient intake of vitamins

-- Ageing – our body naturally produce less collage as we age
+- Ageing – our body naturally produce less collagen as we age

 - Ultraviolet rays

 Appropriate levels of collagens are hard to achieve, especially in the high-stress environments we live in.
 Consumption of supplements and a balanced diet with organic and ethically-farmed produce will help boost your collagen production that could boost appearance of your hair.

 Originally published in December 2018, updated July 2023.

 The Hair Fuel is an all-natural hair growth mask created by Laura Sagen, who lost a third of her hair after a terrible visit to a hairdresser while suffering from a life-long condition of PCOS associated with androgenic hair thinning.
 She developed the formulation rooted in the science of scalp blood flow, which has become The Hair Fuel growth mask.
 Since then, her company has helped thousands of people like you to start growing healthy hair.

 We work closely with our lab and manufacturers to ensure the highest quality product.
 But a product alone is never enough – so we hold your hand throughout your own, unique hair growth journey.
 Our flagship product, The Hair Fuel mask coupled with tailored advice, digital tools, and online support is there to help you grow the best hair you can.
 It’s a big claim – but we’re unafraid to make it.
 Check out our starter bundles >>